Skip to contents

 Details

-Use the result to modify the code of the function like this: <PACKAGE>::<FUNCTION> (OR <PACKAGE>:::<FUNCTION> for function names starting by a dot)
+The result is used to modify the code inside the tested function like this: <PACKAGE>::<FUNCTION> (or <PACKAGE>:::<FUNCTION> for function names starting by a dot).

-Warning: the function cannot check function names written without brackets, like in the FUN argument of some functions, e.g., sapply(1:3, FUN = as.character).
+Warning: colons_check() cannot check function names written without brackets, like in the FUN argument of some functions, e.g., sapply(1:3, FUN = as.character).

 The perl regex used to detect a function name is: "([a-zA-Z]|\.[a-zA-Z._])[a-zA-Z0-9._]*\s*\(".

-Function names preceeded by $ are not considered.
+Function names preceded by $ are not considered.

 The following R functions are skipped: "function", "if", "for", "while", "repeat" and "else".

-Most of the time, all_args_here() does not check inside comments, but some unexpected writting could dupe all_args_here().
-Please, report here https://github.com/safer-r/saferDev/issues if it is the case.
+Most of the time, colons_check() does not check inside comments, but some unexpected writing could dupe colons_check().
+Please, report here if it is the case.

 Examples